balderdashy/sails-docs/reference/ModelAssociations.md

 the data as if they lived together on the same database.
 You can also have associations that live on seperate connections or in different databases within the same adapter.

-# One-to-One
+# One Way Association
 ### Overview

-A one-to-one association states that a model may only be associated with one other model.
-In order for the model to know which other model it is associated with a, foreign key must be included in the record.
+A one way association is where a model is associated with another model.
+You could query that model and populate to get the associatED model.
+You can't however query the associated model and populate to get the associatING model.

-### One-to-One Example
+### One Way Example

-In this example, we are associating a `Pet` with a `User`.
-The `User` may only have one `Pet` in this case but a `Pet` is not limited to a single `User`.
+In this example, we are associating a `User` with a `Pet` but not a `Pet` with a `User`.

 `myApp/api/models/pet.js`